 - Frosting: In a microwave-safe glass bowl combine chocolate chips and heavy cream and microwave on half power for 2 minutes at a time, stirring after each until smooth.

-- Cover: Pour mixture over the marshmallows and chill at least 2-3 hours or until completely cooled before cutting into bars and serving.
+- Cover: Pour mixture over the marshmallows and chill for at least 2-3 hours or until completely cooled before cutting into bars and serving.

-Tips and Variations Of Mississippi Mudslide Brownies
+Tips and Variations for the Best Mississippi Mud Brownies

 - Flour: I like to sift my flour so that it mixes in smoothly and I do not have any lumps.

 - Cocoa Powder: There are two types of cocoa powder out there, regular and dutch cocoa.
 Regular cocoa has a lighter color and more intense chocolate flavor.
 Dutch cocoa has been treated to reduce some of the acidity, it creates a smooth more mellow flavor and darker color.
-Either one will work in this recipe, but regular will have more intense chocolate flavor.
+Either one will work in this recipe, but regular will have a more intense chocolate flavor.
 Use dutch if you want a lighter flavor.

 - Add: If you like a bit of a crunch, toast chopped pecans and add with the marshmallows.
 It is so delicious.
 You could use peanuts too if you wanted.